Optimized Industrial Agriculture

 The Dry Decay Method

-This methodology may also create carbon incentives.
+This methodology also has the potential to create carbon incentives.
 Clean, carbonaceous materials are diverted from the waste stream and turned into soil through a process called “Dry Decay.”
 The byproducts (i.e. silvicultural residuals) are then buried to capture carbon.
 This methodology utilizes the patented Dry Decay Method (U.S. Patent Number 5558694) of producing fertile farm soils using a screening system operating on biodiesel or renewable energy.

 “